I have a confession to make. I love mall food court food…

 - In bread machine pan, place the first four ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons water or flour if needed).

 - When cycle is completed, turn dough onto a lightly floured surface.
 Divide dough into eight balls.
-Roll each into a 20-in. rope; form into pretzel shape.
+Roll each into a 20-in. rope and cut into 1-2 inch bites.
 In a saucepan, bring water and baking soda to a boil.
-Drop pretzels into boiling water, two at a time; boil for 10-15 seconds.
+Drop pretzel bites into boiling water, two at a time; boil for 10-15 seconds.
 Remove with a slotted spoon; drain on paper towels.

-- Place pretzels on greased baking sheets.
-Bake at 425 degrees F for 8-10 minutes or until golden brown.
+- Place pretzel bites on greased baking sheets.
+Bake at 425 degrees F for 8 minutes or until golden brown.
 Brush with melted butter.
 Sprinkle with salt.